IvanYankov993/DNAScore/README.md

 # Project Name

-This repository contains various notebooks, scripts, and modules focused on the development and experimentation of machine learning (ML) models, including single and multi-task convolutional neural networks (CNNs), data exploration, and model evaluation.
+This repository is dedicated to the development and experimentation of various machine learning (ML) models, focusing on single and multi-task convolutional neural networks (CNNs), data exploration, and model evaluation.
+It is structured to support ease of use, collaboration, and future scalability.
+The repository contains key modules and scripts to facilitate the training, evaluation, and deployment of machine learning models.

 ## Table of Contents
 - [Project Structure](#project-structure)